 Another minor quibble was that some characters just disappeared and we won’t see them again until the Episode 8, a quick scene of a getaway or departing would have just tied up a few loose ends.

 Some characters also seemed to have a smaller part to play in this than you might imagine, but It has already come out that we are going to see a lot more of these characters going forward, so that is something to look forward to.

 But these are only little issues that can be found in most films and franchises, so while these have been identified they are insignificant next to the power of Star Wars: The Force Awakens.

-A big mention has to go to Adam Driver as Kylo Ren, the progression and development of his character throughout the film was brilliant, and it’s exciting to think what will happen in the next installment given the events of Episode 7.
+A big mention has to go to Adam Driver as Kylo Ren, the progression and development of his character throughout the film were brilliant, and it’s exciting to think what will happen in the next instalment given the events of Episode 7.